Compliments or Complaints, Comments or Suggestions – we need your feedback

 It is also important that we know as soon as possible when things have not gone so well.
 This is so we can investigate what has happened and take action to put things right if needed.
 Please get in touch using any of the methods above so we can contact you as soon as possible.

-Here you can find more detail on what is considered a formal complaint.
+View further information on what is considered a formal complaint.
 If your problem is not considered a “formal complaint” under our complaints procedure please still contact the Housing Service and we will work with you to try and resolve it.
 Formal complaints are dealt with by our corporate team and other complaints within the Housing Service.

 View more information on our corporate complaints procedure

-Here you can find out more about the formal housing complaints that we have received.
+View more about the formal housing complaints that we have received.

 Escalating your complaint: